 MPO staff will track all projects to ensure the project is progressing and to help with any problems.
-Regular updates will be given to the TAC and Regional Planning committees of all projects and programs to show what progress has been made.
+Regular updates will be given to the TAC and MPOB of all projects and programs to show what progress has been made.
 It is hoped that through project tracking, the MPO and the project sponsor will be able to better coordinate and avoid potential conflicts.
 This coordination will also help to determine the best years to program the project within the TIP.
 If a project is found to not be making progress, MPO staff will work with the sponsor to move the project to a later year.
-If staff cannot resolve the problem, then the project sponsor will report to the MPO TAC Committee their plan to more forward the project or a reason to cancel the project.
-The committee can recommend to the MPO Regional Planning Committee that a project that is not moving forward be canceled and removed from the TIP.
+If staff cannot resolve the problem and the project will not be initiated withing the year funding is available, then the project sponsor will report to the MPO TAC their plan to more forward the project or a reason to cancel the project.
+The committee can recommend to the MPOB that a project that is not moving forward be canceled and removed from the TIP.
 Any funds expended toward an unfinished phase of a project shall be required to be reimbursed by the sponsor.